Cameron Russell & Mei Tao: The Art of Care. Gallery 263. Cambridge, MA.

-Quilts, clothes, hair cuts and styles, story-telling, music, meals, remedies, rituals, decorations, costumes, dolls, letters, poems, birthday cards and cakes, gardens, homes, furniture, toys, photo albums and family histories, imaginative play, mending and repair–art rarely made for an audience that extends beyond the home.
+Quilts, clothes, hair cuts and styles, story-telling, music, meals, remedies, rituals, decorations, costumes, dolls, letters, poems, birthday cards and cakes, gardens, homes, furniture, toys, photo albums and family histories, imaginative play, mending and repair, making a way out of no way–art rarely made for an audience that extends beyond the home.

 The creative expression of caregivers invites us to understand intuitively that we don’t have to sell something to know it is valuable, or buy something to live with beauty.
 Their work reminds us that care work includes making culture, and that culture is part of what sustains us.
 Their work establishes art as care, and care work as art.